OpenDFDL/ibmDFDLCrossTester/README.md

-ibmDFDLCrossTester
+# IBM DFDL Cross Tester for Daffodil

-This is a test rig that drives Daffodil TDML tests against IBM DFDL enabling cross testing of tests easily against both Daffodl and the IBM DFDL implementation.
+This is a test rig that drives TDML tests against IBM DFDL enabling cross testing of tests easily against both Daffodl and the IBM DFDL implementation.
+It uses the TDML Runner library from Daffodil, and complements that with a IBM-specific TDML processor which drives IBM DFDL from Daffodil's TDML dialect test files.

 The purpose of this tool is to help demonstrate interoperability of IBM DFDL and Daffodil for the overlapping subset of DFDL that both implement.
 This will drive